-IMPLEMENTATION &
+Implementations &

 A typical example of the 1x1 km UTM Grid System overlay showing the Yucatán Peninsula, Mexico.

-Based on your selected area, the project team will generate several survey locations.
-You will then be able to choose one or more for your participation.
-Since these locations are not public eBird Hotspots, they will only become visible in your account after the coordinator shares an empty checklist (with no species recorded) linked to the designated location.
-Once you accept the shared checklist, the location will appear in your eBird account and must be used for all surveys within the project.
-Please do not create new locations independently; always use the one provided.
-After you submit your first checklist, the empty one will be deleted.
+To activate your assigned survey location, the coordinator will share an empty eBird checklist (with no species recorded) linked to that location.
+Once you accept the shared checklist, the location will appear in your eBird account and must be used for all PatchBird surveys.
+Please do not create new locations independently; always use the location provided.
+After your first checklist is submitted, the original empty checklist will be removed.

 Survey Duration and Methodology